YasmineBB/saucehub/README.md

 * Youtube

 In tying in with the colour scheme of the site, they are dimgray with a green hover feature.
 When clicked they open in a new tab.
-This feature encourages the user to stay connected through social media,
+This feature encourages the user to stay connected through social media.

 ### Find Your Sauce
-This page has a form where users can answer questions to help them find the right sauce based on the answers they provide.
-There aren’t too many questions to avoid deterring the user.
+This page has a form where users can answer questions to help them find the right sauce to suit their palate, based on the answers they provide.
+There aren’t too many questions and this is to avoid deterring the user, particularly on first visit, with a time consuming form.

-The intention is to provide the consumer with a short selection of sauces on first use. thank you page submit form
+The intention is to provide the user with a short selection of sauces on the first use and on future visits, provide updated lists so as to stay up to date and give the user another reason to return.

 ### Make Your Sauce
-In addition to the feature to Find Your Sauce, the recipes page provides the option to Make Your Sauce.
-It has recipes in categories from Mild, Medium and Hot.
+In addition to the Find Your Sauce page, the Make Your Sauce page provides the user with recipes ranging from Mild to Medium and Hot. there is currently one recipe for each category and this would be expanded in future.

 ### Thank You Form Submit